itisha94/Trail/README.md

 # Trail

-learning how to use GitHub
+i am trying to learn how to use GitHub as a pro.
+So that it helps me build a a strong portfolio it will also help me as a reference for my work.

+Thats all for now.